8ctavio/vergil/apps/docs/src/components/form/introduction.md

 ## Form field props

-All Vergil form field components accept the following props.
+Most Vergil form field components have certain props in common, with the exception of the `Radio` and `Checkbox` components.
+Shared props for other components are shown below.

 ### Value <Badge type="tip"><pre>value: T</pre></Badge> <Badge type="warning">only if <pre>modelValue</pre> prop is unset</Badge>